Water frame

 The water frame is a spinning frame that is powered by a water-wheel.

+History

-Water frames in general have existed since Ancient Egyptian times.
-Richard Arkwright, who patented the technology in 1769, designed a model for the production of cotton thread; this was first used in 1765.
+Richard Arkwright, who patented the technology in 1769, designed a model for the production of cotton thread, which was first used in 1765.
 The Arkwright water frame was able to spin 96 threads at a time, which was an easier and faster method than ever before.
 The design was partly based on a spinning machine built for Thomas Highs by clockmaker John Kay, who was hired by Arkwright.
-Being run on water power, it produced stronger and harder yarn than the then-famous "spinning jenny", and propelled the adoption of the modern factory system.
+Being run on water power, it produced stronger and harder yarn than the "spinning jenny", and propelled the adoption of the modern factory system.

-Another water-powered frame for the production of textiles was developed in 1760, in the early industrialized town of Elberfeld, Prussia (now in Wuppertal, Germany), by German bleach plant owner Johann Heinrich Bockmühl.
+Another water-powered frame for the production of textiles was developed in 1760 in the early industrialized town of Elberfeld, Prussia (now in Wuppertal, Germany), by German bleach plant owner Johann Heinrich Bockmühl.

 The name water frame is derived from the use of a water wheel to drive a number of spinning frames.
 The water wheel provided more power to the spinning frame than human operators, reducing the amount of human labor needed and increasing the spindle count dramatically.
-However, unlike the spinning jenny, the water frame could spin only one thread at a time until 1779, when Samuel Compton combined the two inventions into his spinning mule, which was more effective.
+However, unlike the spinning jenny, the water frame could spin only one thread at a time until 1779, when Samuel Crompton combined the two inventions into his spinning mule, which was more effective.

 The water frame was originally powered by horses at a factory built by Arkwright and partners in Nottingham.
-In 1770 Arkwright and his partners built a water-powered mill in Cromford, Derbyshire.
+In 1770, Arkwright and his partners built a water-powered mill in Cromford, Derbyshire.

 Cromford

-In 1771, Arkwright installed the water frame in his cotton mill at Cromford, Derbyshire, on the River Derwent, creating one of the first factories that was specifically built to house machinery rather than just bringing workers together.
-It was one of the first instances of the working day being determined by the clock instead of the daylight hours, of people being employed rather than just contracted.
+In 1771, Arkwright installed the water frame in his cotton mill at Cromford, Derbyshire, on the River Derwent, creating one of the first factories that was specifically built to house machinery rather than just bring workers together.
+It was one of the first instances of the working day being determined by the clock instead of the daylight hours and of people being employed rather than just contracted.
 In its final form, combined with his carding machine, it was the first factory to use a continuous process from raw material to finished product in a series of operations.

-Arkwright played a significant part in the development of the factory system as he combined water power, the water frame, and continuous production with modern employment practices.
+Arkwright played a significant role in the development of the factory system as he combined water power, the water frame, and continuous production with modern employment practices.